hydra-anon/hydra-eval/README.md

 This page presents the detailed results of the evaluation of the XSS prototype of Hydra, a feedback-driven approach for the dynamic exploitation of injection vulnerabilities.

-## Errata

-The following issues are present in the most recent submitted version of our work.
-They will be corrected as soon as possible.

-* The tools legend in the figures detailing the results of the evaluation do not explain what "Hydra", "HydraShort" and "HydraStatic" mean.
-"HydraShort" is Hydra using the XSS polyglot shortcut.
-"Hydra" is the dynamic version of Hydra without using the polyglot.
-"HydraStatic" is the static version of Hydra without using the polyglot.

 ## Overview